Elementary School Teachers, Except Special Education - 25-2021.00

 • Adapt teaching methods and instructional materials to meet students' varying needs and interests.

-• Administer standardized ability and achievement tests, and interpret results to determine student strengths and areas of need.
+• Administer standardized ability and achievement tests, and interpret results to determine student strengths and needs.

 • Assign and grade class work and homework.